DanieleCecca/ball-action-spotting-app/README.md

 # Ball-action-spotting-app
-This project focuses on the development and implementation of **classification system for ball event in a football match**, also called ball action spotting.
+This project focuses on the development and implementation of **classification system for ball events in a football match**, also called ball action spotting.
 It utilizes the **SoccerNet dataset** and draws inspiration from previously proposed solutions.

 ### Soccer Ball Actions Detected